 Yes, it’s true that a good copy editor will actually help you with some of these other issues as well, but technically speaking, that isn’t their job, so it’s not a good idea to rely on them for that.
 To deal with issues of characterization, plot logic, world logic, etc., you need to bring an entirely different team to bear.
 A developmental editor can help you with some of it – pacing, event sequencing, character consistency, etc. – but who are you going to get to help you fix a broken world-design?
 There’s no easy answer to this, I’m afraid.
 At least, not one that I can think of.
 Some editors have a good feel for those kinds of things, but many do not.
 A better strategy, I think, for authors who work in speculative fiction worlds, is to assemble a kick-ass squad of alpha readers specifically aimed at big-picture analysis – folks who can take a very early draft of your work and who can look past all the mechanical issues that may still be there, and help you work out the world-level problems before you’ve invested in writing drafts 2 through 7.

 But there is one other person who can (and should) be called upon to help polish these kinds of problems out of your work.
-And that person is sitting there in your pants, right now, reading this article.
+And that person is sitting right there, right now, inside your very own pants, reading this article.

 In my opinion, the authors who make these kinds of mistakes are not doing so because they are incompetent at these aspects of writing – they are doing so because they are completely oblivious to the fact that these issues are even a thing.
 They’re just inexperienced, and they have not yet become sensitive to this dimension of their own work.